The Benefits of Group Music Lessons and How to Organize Them

 3. Exposure to Peer Learning

 Students in group lessons learn not only from the instructor but also from their peers.
 Observing fellow students tackle challenges, interpret music, and demonstrate techniques can inspire and offer new learning perspectives.
-Peer learning encourages a deeper understanding and appreciation of music.
+Access to a versatile digital piano allows the group to explore a wide repertoire and experiment with different sounds without the need for multiple acoustic instruments.

 4. Increased Motivation